Bolsonaro eyes early return to Brazil as US stay irks Biden

 “It’s one thing to make statements about support for democracy,” said John Feeley, a longtime U.S. diplomat in Latin America who resigned as ambassador to Panama in 2018 over differences with the Trump administration.

 “It’s another to actually take action in your own home, where you have sovereign control, with someone who is clearly in league with the same folks who brought you Jan.
-6.”
+6,” Feeley said.

 But so far the Biden administration has proceeded cautiously.